mafintosh/hypercore-strong-link/README.md

 {
   feed: <the-feed-key>,
   seq: <seq passed in>,
-  hash: <the root hash of the merkle tree at seq>
+  treeHash: <the root hash of the merkle tree at seq>
 }
 ```